-Section 12: Coastal
+SECTION 12: COASTAL

-Tailored monitoring programs for aquaculture- spat farming and aquaculture- mussel farms have been in place for five years.
-Tailored projects to monitor coastal structures and coastal disturbances are in their infancy and a dedicated monitoring management programme is expected to be fully operational this year.
+Aquaculture Marine Areas exist in both Tasman and Golden Bays.
+Tailored monitoring programs for aquaculture- spat farming and aquaculture- mussel farms have been in existence for eight years and are routinely monitored.
+Tailored projects to monitor coastal structures and coastal disturbances also exist although a fully dedicated monitoring programme is not fully operational as yet and consents are monitored as and when resources permit.